My computer doesn't have an envelope button like this ... does yours?

 Let’s switch over to the Printing Options tab:

 Again, Microsoft Word (based on your printer driver) will set a default feed method for your envelope.
 Most of the time, you can just leave this setting alone.
-However, if you find that your envelope needs to be fed into the manual feed or envelope tray in a different way or position, you can reset that here.
+However, if you find that your envelope needs to be fed into the manual feed or envelope tray in a different way or position, you can reset that here by clicking the picture that looks most like your printer’s feed method and choosing either Face up or Face down.
+You should consult your printer’s help files or manual to determine the best setting to use.

 Speaking of “what works best for you,” this brings me, as an aside, to my own preferred method for creating envelopes.
-Every morning, when Microsoft Word opens a blank document upon start-up, I go ahead and format that document as an envelope, with the margins set up to place the delivery address 2.5 inches from the top and 4.0 inches from the left (standard for a no. 10 envelope).
+I have saved a blank template already formatted as an envelope, with the margins set up to place the delivery address 2.5 inches from the top and 4.0 inches from the left (standard for a no. 10 envelope).

-To do this, I go to the Page Layout tab and perform several actions:
+To do this, I went to the Layout tab (Page Layout in earlier versions of Word) and performed several actions.

 First, I set the Paper Size/Type to a No. 10 envelope:

-Next, I set to the page orientation to Landscape:
+Next, I set the page Orientation to Landscape:

 Finally, I set the margins to 2.5 inches top, 4.0 inches left, and 0.5 inches bottom and right.

-And yes, it’s possible to do all these steps within the Margins and Paper tabs of the Page Setup dialog box itself by clicking on that tiny grey launcher arrow in the lower right-hand corner of the Page Setup section of the Page Layout tab (or double-clicking on the horizontal or vertical rulers):
+And yes, it’s possible to do all these steps within the Margins and Paper tabs of the Page Setup dialog box itself by clicking on that tiny grey launcher arrow in the lower right-hand corner of the Page Setup section of the Layout tab (or double-clicking on the horizontal or vertical rulers if those are in view):

 Is there a way to *insert* a label at a certain cell on a page of, say, 30 labels of addresses already filled in?